FirstGameGG/goodnotes-extractor/README.md

 **Q: Why is the first file usually the audio recording?**
 A: Files are sorted by size (largest first), and audio recordings are typically the largest files in GoodNotes documents.

+**Q: Can I preview images?**
+A: Yes!
+PNG and JPG images show as thumbnails in the file cards.
+Click any image to view it full-screen in a modal with download option.

+**Q: What file types are supported?**
+A: Only four file types: MP3 (audio), PDF (documents), PNG (images), and JPG/JPEG (images).
+Other formats like GIF, WEBP are automatically filtered out.

+**Q: Why don't I see all my images?**
+A: This extractor only supports PNG and JPG/JPEG images.
+GIF, WEBP, BMP, and other image formats are not extracted.
+This is by design to focus on the most common GoodNotes attachments.

 **Q: Does this work offline?**
 A: After the first load, the app can work offline except for the JSZip library which is loaded from CDN.

+**Q: How are file names determined?**
+A: Files are named using the source GoodNotes document name plus an index number (e.g., `MyNotes_1.mp3`, `MyNotes_2.pdf`).

 **Q: Is there a file size limit?**
 A: No hard limit, but performance may degrade with files larger than 500MB depending on your device.